prune998/certmerge-operator/README.md

 ```

 # TODO

+- [ ] namespaced secrets
       For the moment the operator is able to merge any secret from any namespace.
 As data inside the CertMerge's Secrets is not namespaced, you could end with one secret overwriting another one with the same name from another namespace.
 The solution is to name each secret's data by `<namespace>-<secret-name>.(key|crt)`.
 I still need to check the implication when using the certificate with Istio.
+- [ ] improve security
+      The Operator can read any `Secret` in a `Namespace` and merge it in another `Namespace`.
+This is highly insecure and gives too much power over a sensible resource.
+- [ ] inform Istio (Envoy) when a file (a `Certificate`) inside a merged `Secret` is updated

 # API
 ## CertMerge Custom Resource Definition